-Sometimes business success is simply about predicting and creating strategy, and then following through on those well laid out growth plans.
-In my opinion this is the fundamental of creating your own luck.
-And I might add it has served me well so far as long as my processes were supplemented with action.
+Sometimes business success is simply about predicting and creating strategy and then following through on those well laid out growth plans.
+In my opinion, this is the fundamental to creating your luck.
+And I might add it has served me well so long as my processes were supplemented with action.
 But how can we do this satisfactorily without impinging too much on our limited resources?
 And how do we ensure success?

 Creating your own luck.

 In order to create your own luck, you must first understand what luck is.
 I believe Luck is simply when the preparation you do for yourself or your business aligns with the right opportunities.
 This preparation can be gaining knowledge, skills, resources or strategy.
 Alternatively, it can be as simple as enhancing the systems within your practice so that you are functioning as well as can be expected.
 Without this preparation, you will not be able to highlight the opportunities and thus will not be able to see them.
 It always amazes me whenever I am called upon to consult for dental practices how many opportunities have gone amiss.

 Therefore preparing your practice with optimal strategies can help you to create the opportunities you need to become successful.

 The 20:80 rule

 Those of you who have run your business for some time will know that it is simply impossible to control and do everything and make everything go right for you all the time.
 It’s just not possible, in good times or bad.
 This is especially true for dentists.
 We are not just selling a “product” manufactured by another company as retailers do.
 As dentists, we are the manufacturer, the retailer and the customer relations people of all that we service.
 Therefore since our jobs are multifactorial in nature, things can get on top of you and start to become overwhelming.

 The bad news is that we can’t change this fact immediately without implementing customised strategies.

 The good news is that it doesn’t matter.
 If you follow the Pareto Principal 20:80 rule, you will understand why.